gherkaul/android_device_lge_fx3/README.md

 I personaly remove the contents of the hardware/qcom/media, and hardware/qcom/display and place them in a backup folder on the desktop or the home folder.
 I move them back into their correct folders before doing a $ repo sync.
 Afterwards I remove them again.
 If they are not removed, the compile will fail.

 Currently the only thing that works is the recovery.
 The rom does not boot.
+It is getting to the boot animation though.